prometheus/docs/content/governance.md

 For this vote, the member in question is not eligible to vote and does not count towards the quorum.
 Any removal vote can cover only one single person.

-Upon death of a member, their team membership ends automatically.
+Upon death of a member, they leave the team automatically.

-In case the member leaves, the [offboarding](#offboarding) procedure is applied.
+In case a member leaves, the [offboarding](#offboarding) procedure is applied.

 The current team members are: